poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 ### Using named arguments with `trait`s

-Named arguments are fully usable in `trait`s and types implementing those must respect the _public_ facing name of the argument, the private one can be modified:
+Named arguments are fully usable in `trait`s and types implementing those must respect the _public_ facing name of the argument, the private one can be modified in `impl`ementations:

 ```rust
 trait Connection {